Tafaraa/portfolio-website/README.md

 1. **Code Splitting**: Separates vendor code from application code
 2. **Lazy Loading**: Components and images load only when needed
-3. **Font Optimization**: Preconnect to font sources and optimized loading
+3. **Font Optimization**: Variable fonts with font-display: swap for faster text rendering
 4. **Image Optimization**: Properly sized and compressed images with modern formats
+5. **Enhanced Project Showcase**: Optimized carousel with efficient DOM updates, improved color contrast, and smooth transitions
-5. **Minification**: All JavaScript and CSS is minified for production
+6. **Minification**: All JavaScript and CSS is minified for production
-6. **Tree Shaking**: Removes unused code from the final bundle
+7. **Tree Shaking**: Removes unused code from the final bundle
-7. **Caching Strategy**: Proper cache headers for optimal resource caching
+8. **Caching Strategy**: Proper cache headers for optimal resource caching
-8. **Preloading**: Critical resources are preloaded for faster rendering
+9. **Preloading**: Critical resources are preloaded for faster rendering
+10. **Reduced Motion**: Respects user preferences for reduced motion

 ## ♿ Accessibility Features